 Need to find a pro for your Clogged Drain?Find Pros

 Many companies don’t want you to hear this, but for many homes, drain cleaning chemicals are unnecessary.
 Baking soda and boiling water or baking soda and vinegar will often do the trick.
 Some drains may become clogged with hair, and even if baking soda doesn’t work, hair removal product will and is far less toxic than drain cleaner.
 For drain maintenance, using an enzyme culture once a month can help ensure your drain stays cleared.
 They will also help reduce any odor in your garbage disposal.
 One thing you should never do is mix different drain cleaners.
 These chemicals can often react violently with other compounds and do serious damage to your pipes and/or your septic system.

 The Cost of Professional Drain Cleaning

 Have you tried and tried to get that drain cleared, only to find it’s of no use?
 Well, it may be time to call in the pros.
 The average cost to hire a professional plumber to clear your drain is $251, according to data collected from homeowners across the country.
 This may sound like a lot to the average homeowner, but if it’s time to call a plumber, there is a good chance it’s not an ordinary clog.
 This cost average includes a handful of projects that were less than $100 and a handful that were more than $1,000.
-Typically if the problem extends down to the sewer line, this can cost anywhere from $300 and up to clean.
-The average also fluctuates considerably depending on where you live.
+Typically if the problem extends down to the sewer line, a process called hydro jetting will need to be performed.
+How much does hydro jetting cost?
+The average homeowner will spend at least $300 on the process, though that range can fluctuate considerably depending on where you live.
 Expect to pay a bit more if you live in Chicago or a bit less if you live in Houston, but the condition of your drain will still create a large X factor for cost.